rollerworks/search/Resources/doc/internals.rst

 Internals
 =========

-This sections is *an attempt* describe the internals of the RecordFilterBundle.
-And is by no means complete.
+This sections is *an attempt* to describe the internals of the RecordFilterBundle.
+This document is by no means complete.

 Basic processing
 ----------------